rchampeimont/arduino_computer_monitor/README.md

 # arduino_computer_monitor
-Monitor a computer by connecting an Arduino to the motherboard
+Monitor a computer by connecting an Arduino to the motherboard.

+More specifically, my program monitors:
+* CPU Fan requested speed in % of maximum speed
+* CPU Fan axctual speed in RPM
+* HDD usage % (+ display a filled square that mimicks HDD LED)
+* Temperature (not connected to the motherboard, just uses a temperature sensor)

 Overview:
 ![General overview](/images/overview.jpg?raw=true)